SPOTLIGHT ON…THE BARRELS

 The barrels are an integral part of the Pilates system.
 They help facilitate spine mobility in such a way that cannot otherwise be easily replicated on the mat or other apparatus.
 In today’s lives, where we spend much of our time hunched forward over computers and mobile phones, they offer a wonderful way to counterbalance this.
 Helping us elongate and open out.

 The Step Barrel in particular is wonderful in its versatility.
-I will sometimes use the Step Barrel to help clients understand, prepare for or better perform certain exercises on the mat or Reformer.
+I will often use the Step Barrel to help clients understand, prepare for or better perform certain exercises on the mat or Reformer.
 It is a great tool for this and certainly focusses your attention!

 Previous